a8dx/Stata-Raw-Data-Merge/README.md

 # Stata-Raw-Data-Merge

+RCP85.zip: contains several paths, each housing multiple CSVs as examples of raw data

-Tutorial on importing and consolidating large numbers of raw data files in Stata
+RawDataMasterMerge.do: Stata .do file example of reading-in and consolidating raw files across paths